|

 Navdanya catalogue

-List of Publication for the year 2004-2007 Name of Publication Cost in Indian Rupees Agriculture Globalisation of Agriculture: Food security and sustainability 70 Stolen Harvest: The Hijacking of ... that by adopting alternative cropping patterns, we can save large amounts of water 60 Linking Indian Rivers - Some Questions 30 Ganga.
-This shows how MNCs are diverting Ganga water to make ...
+List of Publication for the year 2004-2007 Name of Publication Cost in Indian Rupees Agriculture Globalisation of Agriculture: Food security and sustainability 70 Stolen Harvest: The ... rivers.
+The book describes the characteristics of different river basins in the country.
+It shows that by adopting alternative cropping patterns, we can save large amounts of water 60 Linking Indian Rivers ...

 navdanya.org